Going For Gold and Game For A Laugh host Henry Kelly dies aged 78

 In 1994 he was voted national broadcaster of the year in the Sony Radio Awards.

-His later radio career saw him work at local station BBC Radio Berkshire between 2005 and 2015.
+His later radio career saw him have the Henry Kelly Show on LBC for a stint, as well as present on the local station BBC Radio Berkshire between 2005 and 2015.

 In 2022, Kelly along with RTE and TV3 current affairs presenter Vincent Browne was asked by a Belfast coroner to give evidence at the inquest of barman John Moran, who was killed in a loyalist bomb attack in 1972.